ispc/ispc/docs/ispc.rst

 Using The ISPC Compiler
 =======================

-To go from a ``ispc`` source file to an object file that can be linked with application code, enter the following command
+To go from an ``ispc`` source file to an object file that can be linked with application code, enter the following command

 ::